Uber driver helps find missing teenage girl who was victim of sex trafficking

-Three people were arrested Monday after an Uber driver led police to a missing child who was involved in sex trafficking at a hotel in California.
+Three people were arrested Monday after an Uber driver led police to a missing child who was involved in sex trafficking at a hotel in Elk Grove.

 According to the Elk Grove Police Department, they received a call at approximately 7:45 p.m. from an Uber driver, Keith Avila, who had driven three people, including the 16-year-old female victim, to an Elk Grove hotel believed to be involved in some kind of prostitution.